 The Energy Grid provides grant-writing services to renewable energy companies.

 Grant funding will help the survival of your company.
-The process is arduous; however the reward to your company could be millions.
-There are many applicants for these funds and you want to be sure you are one of the successful applicants!
+The process is arduous; however, the reward to your company could be millions.
+There are many applicants for these funds, and you want to be sure you are one of the successful applicants!

 Contact The Energy Grid to see how our grant writing services can support you and your projects.

-By Vickie Powell, CEO Bizquests, Inc
+By Vickie Powell, CEO of Bizquests, Inc

 Federal grant reviewer for the DOE, EPA, and HRSA

 and grant writer in the Clean Tech Industry